-Mike Evans vs Troy Franklin: Who Should You Start?
+Mike Evans vs Troy Franklin: The Full Breakdown

 This is a genuine coin flip on paper.
-Mike Evans finished the 2025 season at 8.7 PPG over 8 games with the San Francisco 49ers, while Troy Franklin clocked in at 8.5 across 17 appearances for the Denver Broncos.
+Mike Evans finished the 2025 season at 8.7 PPG over 8 games with the Tampa Bay Buccaneers, while Troy Franklin clocked in at 8.5 across 17 appearances for the Denver Broncos.
 A 0.2-point gap means any given week could go either way.

 With a margin this thin, season averages are not the deciding factor.
 Weekly variables like opponent defense, game script, and injury status carry more weight than a fraction of a PPG.
 The right start in Week 6 might be the wrong start in Week 14.